Design Details 2

 I support the opposition of various people, and most obviously groups representing those with a visual impairment, to some of the designs currently being introduced in the UK.

 I’ve often been asked about how continuous footway should be designed, and I’ve grown tired of the continual re-inventing of the wheel that I can see – when the Netherlands has been refining these designs for decades to make sure they work well for everyone.
 Therefore this article proposes a draft quality checklist for ‘continuous footway’ designs.
 It is aimed at a UK audience, but might apply in many other countries where continuous footway is being introduced.
 It’s intended for designers and technicians, and to prompt discussion among experts, and (if I’ve got it right) to act as a reference.

 The articles “I want my street to be like this…” and “Design Details 1” offer a much better introduction to continuous footway than you’ll find here.
 Unless you already care about the design of continuous footway you are likely to find this particular quality checklist as dry and boring as any other quality checklist – although you may find the images after the checklist to be helpful guides to what good/failing designs look like.

-As the checklist necessarily has lots of words, with the accompanying images coming later in the article.
-So to keep things interesting, and as a taster, these three example designs meet the checklist conditions…
+The checklist necessarily has lots of words, with the accompanying images coming later in the article.
+To keep things interesting here are images of three designs which meet the checklist conditions…

 Disclaimer & checklist status: